spritlesoftware/our-website/content/english/thankyoucontact.md

 ---
-title: "Thank You"
+title: "Thank You!"
 description: "At the helm of driving global business & changing times is web apps.
 Considered as premium consultants & industry experts to build on Ruby-on-Rails and Node.js."
-layout: "Thank You!"
+layout: "thankyou"
 draft: false

 start: